 The man was standing by the lighthouse with his focus firmly on the instrument he was holding.
 The decrepit looking lighthouse was no more in use, time had exonerated it from its duty, nor it had much to contribute to the beauty of the beach.
 But, it was still there, becoming a part of nature, so much that its existence as a separate entity ceased to exist.

 The man was standing by its side, with an old violin in his hand.
-The lighthouse at the backdrop was a perfect match to the worn out trousers and an oversized shirt he was wearing, the squalor together producing a painting, much like a surreal one from Dali.
+The lighthouse at the backdrop was a perfect match to the worn out trousers and an oversized shirt he was wearing, the squalor together producing a painting, much like a surreal one by Dali.
 The sun was taking its time to sink down into the deep blue water, giving a golden-orange hue to everything coming into its realm.